Keeping you safe

 - Discriminatory, for example suffering abuse or neglect on the grounds of religion, culture, gender, sexuality or disability.

 - Download our easy read guide 'Safeguarding - What is abuse?'.

 - Download Merseyside Police’s leaflet on how to spot a scam.

-In Liverpool we have a Safeguarding Adults Board made up of representatives from the Council, NHS, Police, independent care providers and the voluntary sector.
+In Merseyside we have a Safeguarding Adults Combined Board made up of representatives from Knowsley, Liverpool, Sefton and Wirral councils, the NHS, Police, independent care providers and the voluntary sector.
 We treat cases of suspected abuse very seriously and all these organisations work closely together, using the same policies and procedures, to make sure that all cases of suspected abuse are investigated fully and that vulnerable adults are protected from harm.